Kong/kongponents/docs/components/collapse.md

 ### titleTag

-HTML element you want title to be rendered as.
+Provide the HTML element tag name you want the title to be rendered inside.
 Defaults to `div`.

 Accepted values are:
 * `div`